conniecrucil/tagme-connect/README.md

 ```

 2. Create a `.env` file in the root directory with your environment variables.
 See `ENVIRONMENT_VARIABLES.md` for the complete list.

+3. Set up your Netlify Access Token:
+   - Create a personal access token in Netlify: https://app.netlify.com/user/applications#personal-access-tokens
+   - Add it to your environment: `export NETLIFY_ACCESS_TOKEN=your_token_here`
+   - Or add it to your `.env` file

 ### Database Setup